-Industry employment levels may not add to total due to rounding.
+^{} Industry employment levels may not add to total due to rounding.

-Sources: U.S. Bureau of Labor Statistics (2017-2020); Colorado Department of Labor and Employment (2021), Quarterly Census of Employment and Wages.
+Sources: Colorado Department of Labor and Employment, Quarterly Census of Employment and Wages.

-The following table shows the largest private sector employers in Colorado based on the most current information available as of May 2022.
+The following table shows the largest private sector employers in Colorado based on the most current information available as of May 2023.
 No independent investigation has been made, and no representation is made herein as to the financial condition of the employers listed below or the likelihood that these employers will maintain their status as major employers in the state.
 Employment counts for these businesses may have changed since this table was compiled, and other large employers may exist in the State that are not included in the table.